postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/apimatic.md

     > If you are not signed in to GitHub, you will be prompted to log in.

-1. In Postman, you will be prompted to enter the following information to create an integration:
+1. In Postman, enter information about the integration:
     * Your [APIMatic integration key](https://docs.apimatic.io/manage-apis/get-api-keys/).
     * A nickname for the integration.
     * The Postman workspace that the collection you want to back up belongs to.